Not Always the Best Approach

 I did a 5 minute newscast and then showed entertainment every night from 1800 until 0200 (6 pm until 2 am for you landlubbers and other non-military types).

 My captive audience included 600 sailors and 2400 Marines.
 We were a helicopter carrier.
-We sat off the coast of Vietnam waiting for the evacuation of Saigon 18 months before we actually did it, after rotating back to the US, and then back again to the South China Seas.
+We sat off the coast of Cambodia and Vietnam in the South China Seas waiting for the evacuation of Phnom Penh and Saigon for 18 months before we actually did it, after rotating back to the US, and then back again to the South China Seas.
+To wait.

 On Tuesdays we did School of The Ship for two hours before lunch.
-One day a chief asked me to turn on the system and show this film for him.
+One day a chief asked me to turn on the system and show this particular film for him as his effort at School of the Ship.
 I agreed to do so.

 Just wow.
 If you do watch this you’ll know what I mean.

-My ship’s electric switchboard had this nasty habit of catching on fire every once in a while and we all went to General Quarters (Battle Stations) while the Damage Control Parties put out the fire.
-During the day, in the middle of the night.
+My ship’s electric switchboard had this nasty habit of catching on fire every once in a while, and we all went to General Quarters (Battle Stations) while the Damage Control Parties put out the fire.
+During the day, in the middle of the night, in the afternoon.
+This happened quite a few times and it was unnerving to sit at my station, handling communications for the work party that would repair the flight deck as needed.

-So this film resonated with me the first time I saw it.
+So – because of the switchboard’s propensity to catch on fire, this film resonated with me, the very first time I saw it.

-I showed the following film about the 1967 fire on the USS Forrestal (of John McCain fame BTW) every week and sometimes 3-4 times a week – when we were out at sea.
+So I showed the following film, about the 1967 fire on the USS Forrestal (of John McCain fame BTW), every week and sometimes 3-4 times a week – when we were out at sea.
 I caught hell for doing so from my fellow travelers everywhere I went on the ship when I wasn’t working.

-I won’t type out my response to them here.
+I won’t type out my salty response to them here.

 “On the one hand, there were damage-control teams spraying firefighting foam on the deck to contain the flames, which was the correct procedure, while on the other hand, crewmen on the other side of the deck sprayed seawater, washing away the foam and worsening the situation by washing burning fuel through the hole in the flight deck into the decks below.”